oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_resource_manager_configuration_source_provider_facts_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>A filter to return only resources that match the specified display name.</div>
+                                            <div>A filter to return only resources that match the given display name exactly.
+Use this filter to list a resource by name.
+Requires `sortBy` set to `DISPLAYNAME`.
+Alternatively, when you know the resource OCID, use the related Get operation.</div>
                                                                 <div style="font-size: small; color: darkgreen"><br/>aliases: name</div>
                                     </td>
             </tr>